OctopusDeploy/blog/blog/2018-01/permissions-in-react.md

 ## Going Forward

-We're undertaking some work to make configuring permissions better, to ensure our customers fall into the pit of success when trying to make use of permissions to manage what their users can see and do.
+We're undertaking some work to make configuring permissions better, to ensure our customers fall into the pit of success when trying to make use of permissions to manage what their users can see and do, and of course not break or cause a lot of new effort for existing customers.
 This work lines up with some with the Spaces feature that was discussed on our [2018 road map](https://octopus.com/blog/roadmap-2018).

-First part of the plan is the permission code server-side cleaning that up ensuring we can leverage it better to help drive the UI.
+First part of the plan is to clean up and make testing the server-side permission coder, making it more robust and easier to leverage in driving the UI.
 The objective there is to define what actions can be done on the resources that are returned from the API, so we can do away with the need for a large portion of the extra code in React.
 Less code there means more safety, less maintenance and more time for us to work on more important features.

 Another beneficiary from permissions driven by the API would be other applications that leverage our API like the iOS [OctoWatch](https://itunes.apple.com/us/app/octowatch/id1232940032?mt=8) if you're curious about it, here's one of our [TL;DR videos](https://www.youtube.com/watch?v=mxKBxHNDLzc)) covering it's creation.